Five Questions to Ask on a Service Walk-around

 A service walk-around is undoubtedly the best tool a service advisor can use to increase sales at write-up.

-The benefits carry throughout the service visit, opening the door to estimate sales and upsells later on.
+The benefits carry throughout the service visit, opening the door to estimate sales and needed services later on.
 It’s often not done at all, or it’s done poorly, used only as a tool to gather vehicle information.
 That’s a significant opportunity that’s being missed.

 Nothing eliminates misunderstandings and ‘no fault found’ diagnoses like a thorough walk-around.
 Have the customer point out the issues on their car to prevent the disconnect that causes poor CSI scores and upset customers.

-“If I understand correctly, the problem is _____.
+3. “If I understand correctly, the concern is _____.
 Is that correct?”

 Repeat the customer’s concern back to them on the walk-around.
 It’s a great way to avoid miscommunications and demonstrates that you are listening well.